movitto/omega/README.md

 The Omega Project also comes with an interactive web frontend based on WebGL (via [three.js](http://threejs.org/)) and [middleman](http://middlemanapp.com/).
-This is a completely optional component, an Omegaverse node will run just fine w/out it, but if installed provides a rich view to the node(s) which its configured for.
+This is a completely optional component, an Megaverse node will run just fine w/out it, but if installed provides a rich view to the node(s) which its configured for.

 See the [Web UI](http://github.com/movitto/omega/wiki/Web-UI) and